Gardening for Beginners 🌱 START HERE

 8. Prepare Your Home for Allergy Season

 A wet and snowy winter can portend acute allergies come spring.
 Take precautions now by changing your HVAC filters and keeping your windows closed while tree pollen is in the air.
-Allergy-proof your home by checking footwear at the door, and placing doormats both inside and outside the threshold to trap extra pollen.
+Allergy-proof your home by checking footwear at the door, placing doormats both inside and outside the threshold to trap extra pollen, and running air purifiers to clear indoor air of pollen, dander, and other particulates.

 The rainy season is great for parched lawns and gardens.
-Turn April showers into a gift that lasts by building or buying a rain barrel in which you can save rainwater.
+Turn April showers into a lasting resource by building or buying a rain barrel in which you can save rainwater.
 It’s simple to install, and harvesting rainwater will save money on your water bill.
-Just be sure to check your local ordinances before you get started to make sure you’re in compliance.
+Just be sure to check your local ordinances before you get started to make sure that rainwater harvesting is allowed in your area.

 10. Power Wash the Patio